Looking closely at the local context

 PACDR module 4 on adaptation strategies is a good moment to involve external stakeholders.
 While broadening the scope for adaptation strategies, this has a side-effect of creating awareness among these external stakeholders.
 It can also be a first step for advocacy towards local or regional decision makers.
 If PACDR is used in several villages of the same area, the reports can form a strong basis for advocacy campaigns.

-Coping strategies as a basis for adaptation
+Taking local responses as a basis for adaptation

 Adaptation strategies often mentioned by rural communities include: